Trading in goods with other countries

 The rules of trade differ when you trade inside or outside the EU.
 World trade is regulated by the World Trade Organization (WTO).
 Sometimes free trade agreements are concluded between countries in order to further facilitate trade.

-The EU’s trade agreements on the National Board of Trade Sweden’s website
+The EU’s trade agreements at the National Board of Trade Sweden

-All of the EU’s trade agreements on the European Commission website
+All of the EU’s trade agreements at the European Commission

 When you import or export goods outside the EU, it is a good idea to consider the following: